 Safety is the bottom line at Majestic Heli Ski; providing a safe experience is our number one job.
-From what we fly, to where we ski, to how we ski, safety underpins every decision we make in the field, and on the ground.
+From our guide’s training, certifications and experience, to what we fly, to where we ski and how we ski, safety underpins every decision we make in the field and on the ground.
 And luckily for you, fun is our second priority, so plan on a safe, fun week.
 We incorporate management and mitigation techniques from the outdoor industry, aviation, the military, and the latest applied avalanche risk management techniques to ensure we use the best tools available in our decision making.
 We’ve created a culture of safety that colors everything we do.

-Our guides have certifications and course completions through the Canadian Avalanche Association and or the American Institute for Avalanche Research and Education, and the American Mountain Guides Association and or the Canadian Ski Guide Association.
-Every guide has medical training as a WFR or OEC, and most of our guides are EMTs.
+Our guides have certifications and course completions through the Canadian Ski Guide Association and or the American Mountain Guides Association as well as the Canadian Avalanche Association and or the American Institute for Avalanche Research and Education.
+Every guide has medical training as a WFR or OEC and most of our guides are EMTs.
 We are professionals who have worked (and still do) as ski patrollers, instructors, forecasters, guides, and on professional rescue groups.
 We are trained to mitigate risk and to handle any situation that may arise.
 Guest safety is our number one priority.

 We are dedicated to providing cutting edge safety standards.
 We require that all guests and guides use an avalanche airbag backpack (safety gear is included in all of our packages).
 We will also provide each guest with a harness, carabiner, avalanche transceiver, shovel, and probe.
 Along with the gear we provide instruction in the competent and efficient use of our safety equipment.